GKO95/GKO95.github.io/_docs/programming/en/PRGMING_Python3.md

 ```

 ### Activate Environment
-Here, the term "activating" means activating virtual environment on the command prompt or terminal.
-While this is unnecessary when running the script under virtual environment, activation is required when installing packages using pip on console.
+Here, the term "activating" means activating a virtual environment on the command prompt or terminal.
+While this is unnecessary when running the script under a virtual environment, activation is required when installing packages using pip on a terminal.

 * Windows: